mobizt/Firebase-ESP8266/README.md

 * **Read and write database rules** using **getRules** and **setRules** functions.

-* Using **Firebase Data object** that holds all data and instances.
+* **Supports Error Retry and Error Queue to resume all Firebase read/store Error oerations** up to 255 queues.
+Firebase Error queues can be tracked its status and saved as file for further restore.
+Data can be resumed from queue operation (get) when global variable is provided.

+* **Quit and release all resources** which belong to Firbase data using **end** function.

 * Supports **Data Filtering** using the orderBy, limitToFirst, limitToLast, startAt, endAt, and equalTo query parameters.

-* Supports integer, float, boolean, string and JSON string data types.
+* Supports integer, float, double, boolean, string and JSON string data types.

   For JSON string data type, parsing as an object required external JSON parser library e.g. [**ArduinoJson**](https://github.com/bblanchon/ArduinoJson).

 * Supports **automatic stream resuming** when the stream connection was timeout.

+* Supports **multiple streaming paths** using multiple Firebase Data objects.

 * Supports **Firebase pause**.